FEEDING YOUR PUPPY

-By Scotty Valadao – Accredited Animal Behaviourist (Canine) (ABC of SA™)
+By Scotty Valadao – Friends of the Dog

-Aim to change the food over a 7-10 days period, gradually adding in more and more of the new food, until the pup is solely on the new food.
-If you do find that your pup has a tummy upset by vomiting, loose stools or constipation after eating, stop adding immediately, and if it doesn’t stop, take the pup to the vet.
+If you do find that your pup has a tummy upset by vomiting, loose stools or constipation after eating, stop adding immediately, and if the tum does not improve, take the pup to the vet.
 This could well be illness and not the food and the quicker the pup is treated, the better.
 Your vet will be able to determine if it is food related or illness or if the pup has intolerance to the food.

 Diet is extremely important as not only does it affect a dog’s health it has also been proven to have an effect on a dogs behaviour, which many pet owners are not aware of.
 Many of the cheaper foods contain inferior ingredients, preservatives and colouring.
 It is now known that preservatives and colourings can have an affect on both human and canine behaviour and of course, if the ingredients are inferior, your pup is not getting the proper nutrition it deserves.